ℹ️ Select 'Choose Exercise', or randomize 'Next Random Exercise' in selected language.

 Copy application code.

-Define the command to run the application using runtime environment variables.
+Define the command to run the application at runtime.